JerryTseee/JerryTseee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-~ last modified: 5/17/2025
+~ last modified: 6/12/2025

-# About Me 🐧
+# Wangpok Tse (谢宏博) 🐧
-- I am TSE Wang Pok (谢宏博), pursuing two bachelor degrees, **BEng in computer engineering** and **BBA in finance**, in the **Department of Electrical and Electronic Engineering** and **Business School** at the **University of Hong Kong**.
-I am interested in GenAI and character animation, hope my research works can be useful to the game/movie industry.
+- I am an undergraduate student at the **University of Hong Kong**, pursuing two bachelor degrees, **BEng in computer engineering** and **BBA in finance**, in the **Department of Electrical and Electronic Engineering** and **Business School**.
+I am interested in Generative AI and character animation, hope my research works can be useful to the game/movie industry.
 Welcome to connect with me: s201943158@gmail.com or crazytse@connect.hku.hk, and follow my Xiaohongshu (小红书): JerryTsee

 # Educations